 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-pscl — by Simon Jackman, 10 months ago
+pscl — by Simon Jackman, a year ago

 Political Science Computational Laboratory